 “Conducting our study at a haunted attraction, where participants are screaming with both fear and delight, made this task easier,” said Andersen.

-A “just-right” amount of fear: scary but not too scary
+A “just-right” amount of fear: but not too scary movies and attractions

 When they examined the relationship between self-reported fear and enjoyment, the researchers found an inverted U-shape trend.
 This revealed an apparent “sweet spot” for fear where the user experiences maximum enjoyment.